josiah14/articles/scala-types-0.md

 scala> y.forall({ case_: String => true; case _ => false })
 res2: Boolean = false

+scala> (List(): List[Int]).forall(_ != null)
+res3: Boolean = true
 ```

 As you can see from the above, `forall` (and also `filter` and other related functions that take a lambda) can be quite handy, but you have to be careful to satisfy the type system when writing in your logic.
 Most type errors should be caught by the Scala compiler, so if you have a good IDE, it should tell you when you're doing something that the Scala compiler doesn't like, but it should also be apparent from the error message above that you might not always get the most helpful error responses (take a look at the `scala.MatchError` when calling `forall` on `y` for the first time).
 The best way to guard against running into these sorts of issues is to make sure you **1.** always provide a default case at the end to ensure all of your possible edge cases have a match, and **2.** make sure you don't test for cases that could never occur, such as in the last call of `forall` on `x` in the above example, where we try to match the contents of `x` on the `String` type when we already know via the type declaration on `x` that all of the items are `Int`s.
 Scala's type system will catch such senseless attempts and actually prevent your code from compiling in these cases.

+Another thing to note from the above is the last operation in the example set.
+You see that operating on an empty `List` always results in `forall` evaluating to `true`.
+If you think about this for a second, it makes sense.
+If the `List` contains no elements, then as long as the predicate allows `forall` to satisfy the type signature of the `List`, all elements in the list will satisfy every predicate, because there are no elements to prove the predicate false.
+In other words, all elements in an empty `List`  will satisfy every predicate possible precisely because there are no elements.

 #### `fold`